Home » Mechatronics, Industrial Control & Instrumentation » Pulse Width Modulation (PWM) Speed Control of a DC motor

 Functional diagram for a LMD15200, 3 A, 55 V H-bridge

-This design uses power MOSFET with fly back protection diodes that supress large transients across the transistors.
+This design uses power MOSFET with fly back protection diodes that suppress large transients across the transistors.
 The motor poles are connected between output 1 and output 2.
 The voltage supply can be up to 55 V. External digital signals control direction, braking and pulse width modulation.
 A thermal sensor shuts down the outputs when the device temperature exceeds 170°C

 A complete block diagram utilizing a H-bridge IC LMD15200, 3 A, 55 V and a pulse width modulation IC LM3524D to drive the H-bridge motor controller input is shown below: